djaquels/djaquels.github.io/_posts/2020-05-04-a-tree-challenge.markdown

 interview or just to past the time in a fun way.

 There i found this challge, where we have a binary tree, we can call them T , and a integer number named S.
-Our goal is to find if its a path from root to any leaf, where the sum of each node is eqaul to the target number S.
+Our goal is to find if there is a path from root to any leaf, where the sum of each node is eqaul to the target number S.

 I share two solutions, the first is my own solution i code.
 And the second is a different aproach i like it when i read the code.